-Quickstart: Use the Azure portal to create an Azure Database for MySQL - Flexible Server
+Quickstart: Create an Azure Database for PostgreSQL - Flexible Server in the Azure portal

 If you don't have an Azure subscription, create a free Azure account before you begin.